 If your heating bills seem too high, ask the technician about using an intelligent recovery thermostat, designed specifically for heat pumps.
 Without such a thermostat, it’s better to keep the temperature the same day and night rather than turn it down overnight.

 Staying on top of heat pump maintenance lowers energy consumption and improves the performance and longevity of this appliance.
-To learn more, contact Sherlock Heating & Air Conditioning, providing HVAC services for North County homeowners.
+To learn more, contact Sherlock Plumbing Heating & Air, providing HVAC services for North County homeowners.